 ADHD can impact girls, too.
 And research suggests that girls with ADHD are more likely than boys to report mostly inattentive symptoms.
 “But wait,” you may say, “I thought kids with ADHD were supposed to be hyper.”
 Well, the short answer is: Some girls may experience hyperactive/impulsive symptoms, such as always running around and interrupting people, but other girls may experience inattentive symptoms, like daydreaming and having a hard time focusing during conversations with friends.
 Here’s why:

-While it’s not uncommon to hear people talking about ADHD as if the disease has only one set of symptoms, it’s not correct.
 There are actually three types of ADHD: inattentive, hyperactive/impulsive, and combined.
 For example, the symptoms of inattentive-type ADHD include frequent daydreaming; losing things; and being easily distracted by external influences and, for older adolescents, even their own unrelated thoughts.

 In addition, inattentive ADHD symptoms may be less noticeable than hyperactive or impulsive symptoms — whether it’s a girl or a boy who’s experiencing them.
-That’s why it’s important that moms know what to look for in relation to the core symptoms of ADHD – inattention, impulsivity, and hyperactivity.
+That’s why it’s important that parents know what to look for in relation to the core symptoms of ADHD – inattention, impulsivity, and hyperactivity.

 Child ADD/ADHD Treatment